-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-The Fund may hold ancillary liquid assets (such as cash or cash equivalents) and use financial derivative instruments (including spot foreign exchange transactions) for the purpose of efficient portfolio management and hedging.
-While these instruments are not expected to detrimentally affect the attainment of the Fund's environmental and social characteristics, no minimum environmental or social safeguards are applied.
+The Fund may hold cash and instruments for liquidity.
+While these instruments are not expected to detrimentally affect the attainment of the Fund's environmental characteristics, no minimum environmental or social safeguards are applied with respect to those investments.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to the sustainable investment objective?